Program FAQs

 Application FAQs

 You do NOT need to be a health professional to apply for this fellowship.
 We are looking to recruit fellows who are currently engaged in health-related work including, but not limited to: finance, economics, art, architecture, academia, government, public health, law, media, technology and healthcare delivery.
 We encourage those with diverse backgrounds and experiences to apply.
+There are no educational/degree requirements for the fellowship program.

 Yes, but you need to have some area of active work and engagement with health equity so that you can really dive into the fellowship curriculum.